Top 3 Resort Communities in East Cape

 • Speak with your investment advisor

 The cost to buy a home inside a resort community varies widely.
-A home inside a resort community East Cape, for example, is a larger investment than a condo in a rural area.
-No matter what the price is, it’s always best to consult a financial advisor to make sure the purchase fits within your long-term budget.
+A home inside a resort community in East Cape, for example, is a larger investment than a condo in a rural area.
+No matter what the price is, it’s always best to consult a financial advisor to make sure the purchase fits within your budget.

 • Remove your vacation blinders